Conditions appear in many places in Glide and are used in different ways. You can use Conditions to do things like:

 You could set conditions like:

-- Only allow users to add items if they have completed their user profile
+Only allow users to add items if they've completed their user profile